InsightReactions/tinyllama.insightreactions.github.io/docs/guides/open-webui/managing-models.md

 *   **qX_Y**: Varying levels of quantization that balance memory usage and computational efficiency.
     *   Each `qX` value represents the number of bits allocated for each weight in the model.
 A lower value results in a smaller model size but may lead to a decrease in performance.
-    *   The `_Y` suffix refers to bit shifting the weights to a specific byte boundary, which may improve performance for certain quanitization levels.
+    *   The `_Y` suffix refers to bit shifting the weights to a specific byte boundary, which may improve performance for certain quantization levels.
 The suffix can be safe to ignore if you are not an advanced user, and is often ommitted in newer models in favor of the k-means clustering method, `K_X`.
 *   **K_X**: The `K` indicates that k-means clustering was used to optimize model representation.
 This technique groups similar weights together and replaces them with a single, more compact value.
 The `_X` component reflects the level of compression achieved through this process:
     *   `_S`: Severe compression (high reduction in model size)
     *   `_M`: Moderate compression (medium reduction in model size)